-Revision 17-1; Effective March 1, 2017
+Revision 18-2; Effective September 3, 2018

 The Texas Health and Human Services Commission (HHSC) contracts with Medicaid managed care organizations (MCOs) for the provision of STAR+PLUS services.
-These Medicaid MCOs are responsible for providing a benefit package to members that includes all medically-necessary services covered under the traditional, fee-for-service Medicaid programs, with the exception of non-capitated services provided to Medicaid members outside of the MCO capitation and listed in each managed care contract.
-(For example, Attachment B-1, Section 8.2.2.8, of the Uniform Managed Care Contract (UMCC).
+These Medicaid MCOs are responsible for providing a benefit package to members that includes all medically-necessary services covered under the traditional, fee-for-service (FFS) Medicaid programs, with the exception of non-capitated services provided to Medicaid members outside of the MCO capitation and listed in each managed care contract.
+(For example, Attachment B-1, Section 8.2.2.8, of the Uniform Managed Care Contract (UMCC)).

-STAR+PLUS members also receive enhanced benefits compared to the traditional, fee-for-service Medicaid coverage:
+STAR+PLUS members also receive enhanced benefits compared to the traditionalFFS Medicaid coverage:

 waiver of the three-prescription per month limit for members not covered by Medicare;